-The Duke Division of Otolaryngology - Head and Neck Surgery is at the forefront of clinical research and trials that seek to improve treatment for hearing and balance disorders, head and neck cancer, and disorders of the voice.
+The Duke Division of Head and Neck Surgery & Communication Sciences is at the forefront of clinical research and trials that seek to improve treatment for hearing and balance disorders, head and neck cancer, and voice, speech, and swallowing disorders.

 Learn more about clinical trials in the Department of Surgery